bakdata/kpops/docs/docs/user/core-concepts/operation-mode.md

 ## Configuring Operation Modes

-It is possible to configure the operation mode in the `config.yaml` file.
-Please refer to the [Configuration documentation page](https://bakdata.github.io/kpops/9.0/user/core-concepts/config/).
+You can configure the operation mode using one of the following methods:

-Alternatively, you can to pass the `--operation-mode <OPERATION>` option in the CLI to override the operation mode of the `config.yaml`.
-You can refer to the [CLI commands documentation](https://bakdata.github.io/kpops/9.0/user/references/cli-commands/#kpops-deploy) for more details.
+1. **Command-Line Option**: Pass the `--operation-mode <OPERATION>` flag when running a CLI command.
+Refer to the [CLI commands documentation](https://bakdata.github.io/kpops/9.0/user/references/cli-commands/#kpops-deploy) for more details.

+2. **Environment Variable**: Set the operation mode by defining the `KPOPS_OPERATION_MODE` environment variable.

 ---